 The Master of Arts program in International and Intercultural Communication is offered jointly through an interdisciplinary partnership between two large and active entities, the Department of Media, Film & Journalism Studies and the Josef Korbel School of International Studies.
 Students are able to choose from the breadth of coursework available in these two schools, while developing their own specific areas of concentration.
 Additionally, students are able to take advantage of electives and internships to develop expertise in their field of interest.

-Graduates of this program are prepared to pursue careers in international and intercultural public relations and marketing, TV, print and Internet journalism, government diplomacy, cross-cultural and diversity training, college teaching and international education, conflict resolution and cross-cultural human resources/organizational communication.
+Graduates of this program are prepared to pursue careers in international and intercultural public relations and marketing, TV, print and online journalism, government diplomacy, cross-cultural and diversity training, higher education and international education, conflict resolution and cross-cultural human resources/organizational communication.

 Admissions, Financial Aid & Program Details

-Want more information on the International & Intercultural Communication MA program?
+Interested in more information about the International & Intercultural Communication program?
 We'd love to answer any of your questions.
-And, if you'd like to visit DU for a tour and meeting with faculty and current students, we can arrange that, too.
-If you can't make it to campus, we can arrange for a phone consultation as well.
+If you'd like to visit DU for a tour and meeting with faculty and current students, we can arrange that, too.
+If you can't make it to campus, we can arrange for a phone or virtual conversation as well.